Further evidence of Quasiperiodic Eruptions in a tidal disruption event AT2019vcb by SRG/eROSITA: e ROSITA analysis

 SRGe J123856.5+330954 is strongly variable.
 From PSF photometry, in eRASS1, it averaged a count rate of $0.6\pm0.06$ counts/s, in eRASS3 -- $0.04\pm0.02$ counts/s (detection likelihood $\mathrm{DL}=6.6$, which slightly exceeds $3\sigma$), and in eRASS 2,4 the source is below the detection limit.
 The X-ray light curve is shown in the bottom panel in Fig. \ref{fig:lc}.
 The upper panel displays the optical (ZTF) light curve showing the TDE rise and fall and marks a date when \citetalias{Quintin2023} detected a QPE-like feature.
 The ZTF light curves were retrieved from the \href{http://db.ztf.snad.space}{SNAD service} \citep{Malanchev2023}.

 The detailed light curve of eRASS1 (inset in Fig \ref{fig:lc}) reveals strong variability on the 4-hour time-scale.
 The first three passes show no sign of X-ray emission.
 In the fourth scan, the source becomes very bright, reaching a flux of around 2.5 counts/s.
 After 4 hours, the source is still significant with 0.6 counts/s.
 After another 4 hours, the source is on the detection limit with 0.1 counts/s.
-No signs of short variability are visible in later data (in eRASS2-4).
+No signs of short variability are visible in later data (in eRASS2-4) -- the eROSITA light curves for all scans are shown in Fig. \ref{fig:lc_all}.
 The fluxes/upper limits and luminosities are calculated in the next subsection.
 The X-ray luminosity evolution is presented in Fig. \ref{fig:lc_lumin}.